WhitelistVideo

 The Rabbit Hole Effect: How Algorithms Push Extreme Content

-YouTube's algorithm is programmed to escalate.
+The algorithm is built to escalate.

 ParentsTogether Research Experiment